Chef Tu David Phu; photo by https://www.micahdiele.com/

 Chef Tu's culinary journey expanded its horizons when he joined Bravo's Top Chef Season 15 in 2019 and hosted ABC's Taste Buds: Chefsgiving, a program that received a James Beard Award nomination.
 Currently, he is co-authoring his first cookbook, titled "THE MEMORY OF TASTE," alongside James Beard Journalism Award winner Soleil Ho, a prominent figure in the culinary world.

 "The Memory of Taste" is not just a cookbook; it's a celebration of inheritance.
-It delves into Chef Tu David Phu's personal journey as a chef, emphasizing the invaluable culinary lessons passed down by his parents, refugees from Phu Quoc.
+It delves into Chef Tu David Phu's journey as a chef, emphasizing the invaluable culinary lessons passed down by his parents, refugees from Phu Quoc.
 These lessons encompass frugality, zero-waste cooking, and practical gill-to-fin eating.
 The cookbook features a playful collection of California-Vietnamese dishes like tuna summer rolls and 7-Up nuoc cham, seamlessly integrating Chef Tu's ambitious and modern culinary style with the food wisdom that nurtured him.

 AS SEEN ON